ash/raku-course/essentials/associatives/exercises/replace-with-antonyms/solution/index.md

 {% include menu.html %}

 To solve the task, the contents of the file [dictionary.raku](https://github.com/ash/raku-course/blob/master/essentials/associatives/exercises/replace-with-antonyms/dictionary.raku) is copied to the solution file [replace-with-antonyms.raku](https://github.com/ash/raku-course/blob/master/exercises/associatives/replace-with-antonyms.raku).
-After that, a loop over the input argments is trying to find the word in the dictionary, and if it can, it takes the antonym.
-If there is no such word in the dictionary, an original word is used.
+After that, a loop over the input arguments is trying to find the word in the dictionary, and if it can, it takes the antonym.
+If there is no such word in the dictionary, the original word is used.

 ## Code

-The solution is below.
+The solution is presented below.
 The dictionary is shown only partially here.

 ```raku
 my %dictionary =